Overcoming Distribution Mismatch in Quantizing Image Super-Resolution Networks: Proposed Method

 \subsection{Preliminaries}

-To reduce the heavy computations of convolutional layers in neural networks, the input feature (activation) and weight of each convolutional layer are quantized to low-bit values~\cite{cai2017deep,choi2018pact,jung2019learning,gholami2021survey}.
-In this work, as the features of SR network are more sensitive to quantization, we focus more on quantizing features.
-The input feature of the $i$-th convolutional layer $x_i\in\mathbb{R}^{B\times C\times H\times W}$, where $B, C, H,$ and $W$ denote the dimension of input batch, channel, height, and width, a quantization operator $Q(\cdot)$ quantizes the feature $x_i$ with bit-width $b$:
+To reduce the heavy computations of convolutional and linear layers in neural networks, the input features (activations) and weights of each convolution/linear layer are quantized to low-bit values~\cite{cai2017deep,choi2018pact,jung2019learning,gholami2022survey}.
+Given the input feature of the $i$-th convolution/linear layer $\mX_i\in\mathbb{R}^{B\times C\times H\times W}$, where $B, C, H,$ and $W$ represent the dimensions of the input batch, channel, height, and width, respectively, a quantization operator $q(\cdot)$ quantizes the feature $\mX_i$ with bit-width $b$: